All Year: Yes

 No prior farm experience is needed - though enthusiasm and a cheery attitude is.
 A lot of farm work is physical.

 We require 5-6 hours of help/day typically in winter and 6-7 hours of help 5 days a week in other seasons, in exchange for room and hearty board ('The best food we've eaten in our year in Canada' ..).
-We start about 8 in the morning in summer with chores and repeat in the early evening, with usually a project or two in between, or sometimes a visit off farm to a farmers market, to the beach etc. Ideally we have 2-3 helpers at any one time, so one helper may start later in the day and do evening chores with both overlapping on a special project.
+We start about 8 in the morning in summer with chores and repeat in the early evening, with usually a project or two in between, or sometimes a visit off farm to a farmers market, to the beach etc. Ideally we have 2-3 helpers at any one time, depending on season, so one helper may start later in the day and do evening chores with both overlapping on a special project.

 Bikes are available.
 For stays of at least 2 weeks we may be able to collect you in Halifax or arrange a ride.
 Non-smokers only please.
 Vegetarians and vegans cannot be accommodated (sorry); although we do often eat vegetarian meals we can't arrange for special meals when we don't and we try to be self sufficient from what we produce (as much as possible).